Yuqianbj/IGTL_Bridge-on-beaglebone/README.md

-# ROS_IGTL_Bridge-Led
+# IGTL_Bridge-on-beaglebone
 This repository should be used with ROS-IGTL-Bridge(A bridge that can connect 3D Slicer with ROS, https://github.com/openigtlink/ROS-IGTL-Bridge) on beaglebone black.
-The main function of this python codes is
+The main function of this python codes is using the data from 3D Slicer to control PIN of beaglebone.

 ##Instruction
 This instruction tells you how to use this code and how to set up your beaglebone black.